domingohui/100-days-of-code/log.md

 **Totay's Progress**: Read up more about React component rendering.
 Also figured out how to pass data from a Django server to.

 **Thoughts**: By passing data to a global variable through a Django template is probably not the best idea, but will experiment it for now :P

+##Day 4: January 14, 2017

+**Today's Progress**: Halfway through implementing showing a card's data.
+ReactJS is interesting!
+Still playing around with state and props.

+**Thoughts**: Seems like the only side effect of passing data through a global at server rendering is polluting the global scope.
+Will read up more about state and props.